yrapop01/yrapop01.github.io/python/index.md

 line string"""
 ````

-String containing non-string objects are called f-strings, they must be prefixed with f-letter.
+String containing calculated expressions objects are called f-strings, they must be prefixed with f-letter.
-Non-string objects are surrounded in an f-string with curly braces:
+Expressions are surrounded in an f-string with curly braces:

 ```python
 n = 12